schultkr/DGE-CRED/README.md

 ## Contributing

-1. In order to collaborate on Github everyone needs to have an account.
+1. In order to collaborate on Github you need to have an account.
 In order to see a private repository this step has been done already.
 2. Download the [Github desktop app](https://desktop.github.com/).
 3. Click in the browser on the repository site on the green button clone or download repository and click on open in desktop.
 ![](pictures/ScreenshotCloneDownload.png)
-4. You can now see the repository in your gihub desktop app and access all files in your explorer (Strg + Shift + F).
+4. You can now see the repository in your github desktop app and access all files in your explorer (Strg + Shift + F).
 5. You can upload changes to the online repository by commiting changes (Step 1) and then click fetch to origin (Step 2). ![](pictures/ScreenShotUploadChanges.png)